DevExpress/devextreme-demos/JSDemos/Demos/Popup/Overview/Angular/description.md

 ## Resize and Position

-To specify the Popup's size, use the [height](/Documentation/ApiReference/UI_Components/dxPopup/Configuration/#height) and [width](/Documentation/ApiReference/UI_Components/dxPopup/Configuration/#width) properties.
+To specify Popup size, use the [height](/Documentation/ApiReference/UI_Components/dxPopup/Configuration/#height) and [width](/Documentation/ApiReference/UI_Components/dxPopup/Configuration/#width) properties.

 In this demo, each Popup's location is relative to the image.
 The code sets the **my**, **at**, and **of** properties of the [position](/Documentation/ApiReference/UI_Components/dxPopup/Configuration/#position) object.
 The configuration in the demo reads as follows: "place **my** `center` side **at** the `bottom` side **of** the `#image${employee.ID}` element."

 Use the [container](/Documentation/ApiReference/UI_Components/dxPopup/Configuration/#container) property to specify the container to render the Popup in.
 If you set the [container](/Documentation/ApiReference/UI_Components/dxPopup/Configuration/#container) property to a specific element on the page, the [shading](/Documentation/ApiReference/UI_Components/dxPopup/Configuration/#shading) applies to this element.

-Turn on the [dragEnabled](/Documentation/ApiReference/UI_Components/dxPopup/Configuration/#dragEnabled) option to allow users to move the Popup around the page.
+Turn on the [dragEnabled](/Documentation/ApiReference/UI_Components/dxPopup/Configuration/#dragEnabled) option to allow users to move a Popup around the page.